wilburc/wilburc.github.io/_portfolio/ankishare.md

 ## Future Plans

 ### Visual Design
 It’s probably clear at this point that we had little to no time working on the visual design of this product.
 While I recognize the importance of an aesthetically pleasing product, I didn’t hesitate to deliver something visually “acceptable” that worked, given a deadline.
-Regardless, certain elements such as the typography, spacing, and color could be optimized, to both enhance usability, scannability, and visual pleasure.
+Regardless, certain elements such as the typography could be optimized to both enhance usability, scannability, and visual pleasure.

 ### Scalability
 While intended for and limited to medical-school students, flashcards are used by all sorts of people in many different fields.
 The main concept of AnkiShare is in no way restricted to medicine, and AnkiShare could potentially be expanded and scaled to help other non-medical students as well.